Bourn: Education

-Bourn has a history of education in the village from 1520.
-From 1819, boys were taught in the church tower and girls received a more limited education in a nearby cottage.
+Bourn has had a history of education in the village since 1520.
+From 1819 boys were taught in the church tower and girls received a more limited education in a nearby cottage.
 The Church and the Hall combined to build a school in 1866, designed for 144 children.
-Within three years, 81 children were attending, paying 2d, 3d or 6d for their schooling.
-This school was closed in 1958 and became the Village Hall which has recently been extended and improved with grant aid, and is a meeting place for village functions.
+Within three years 81 children were attending, paying 2d, 3d or 6d for their schooling.
+This school was closed in 1958 and became the Village Hall, which has recently been extended and improved with grant aid and is a meeting place for village functions.

-A new school building was built in 1958 on the edge of the village, adjacent to open fields.
+A new school was built in 1958 on the edge of the village, adjacent to open fields.
 It is within walking distance of most of the village.
 The school serves a large rural area of about 24 sqmi.
 It is designated a Church of England controlled school.
-Bourn School serves the villages of Bourn, Caxton, Longstowe and Kingston and is in the catchment area of Comberton Village College, one of the best state secondary schools in the country (as of 2005).
+Bourn School serves the villages of Bourn, Caxton, Longstowe and Kingston and is in the catchment area of Comberton Village College, deemed in 2005 to be one of the best state secondary schools in the country.